- Brand name

 Do not take PREMARIN if you have an allergy, or think you have an allergy, to:

-- any medicine containing conjugated oestrogens, the active ingredient in PREMARIN
+- any medicine containing conjugated estrogens, the active ingredient in PREMARIN

 - any of the ingredients listed at the end of this leaflet